mui/mui-x/docs/src/pages/components/data-grid/components/components.md

 ### Getting props

 While overriding component slots, you might need to access the grid data.
-Therefore, the grid expose a `useGridSlotComponentProps` hook which allows to retrieve the following props.
+Therefore, the grid exposes a `useGridSlotComponentProps` hook which allows to retrieve the following props.

 - `state`: the current grid state.
 - `rows`: the current rows in the grid.